 Paramount+ in many ways is a rebranding and expansion of CBS All Access, which we've enjoyed on Roku for quite some time.
+(Be sure to read our full Paramount Plus review for even more on that.)
 So there was no way anyone was going to make Roku subscribers jump through hoops to make the transition.
 In fact, all the CBS All Access apps we've seen on every platform simply updated themselves to become Paramount+.

 In other words: In order to watch Paramount+ on Roku, you don't need to do a thing other than let the app update itself.
 Everything will switch over to Paramount+, and it's business as usual.
 If you're not yet a Paramount+ subscriber and need to start from scratch, that's easy, too.
 Just go to the Roku Channel Store and search for "Paramount+."
 (There's also a good chance that Roku is promoting it and you won't have to type a thing; just click on in.)

 Or you can use this link to load the Paramount+ channel onto Roku via a web browser.

 But (and there's ways a "but" to this sort of thing), there's also a Paramount Network channel on Roku.
 That's different, however, and is the standalone Paramount Network and not Paramount+.
 That channel requires a different subscription and doesn't have the same shows and movies as Paramount+.
 What you want is Paramount+, not Paramount Network.

 One other thing we do know is the Paramount+ price.
 Just like with CBS All Access before it, Paramount+ will have two pricing schemes.
 The first is $4.99 a month or $49.99 a year.
 Both of those have a free one-week trial — and both of those include advertising in the on-demand content.

 Then there's the Paramount+ commercial-free plan.
 It costs $9.99 a month, or $99.99 a year.
 Both of those plans have the Paramount+ free trial as well.